NM-Games/super-splash-bros-2/README.md

   - [+] Rockets bounce on force fields, and melee attack damage will be dealt to the attacker.
   - [-] Force fields do not protect players against falling into water, unlike spawn protection.
   - [-] Force fields significantly slow down players.
-  - [-] Rockets fired by enemies inside your force field stay inside your force field, so do not let anyone come near you.
+  - [-] Rockets fired by enemies near your force field bounce over and over again inside your force field, so do not let anyone come near you.
 - **Invisibility**
   Makes the performer invisible for all players!
 The performer itself will remain slightly visible on their own device.
 This power-up also lasts for 10 seconds.
   > In Local mode, the performer will become completely invisible because everyone plays on the same device.
 Be extra careful with your movements!
   - [+] No one can see you (coming), allowing you to greatly surprise your enemies.
-  - [-] Off-screen indicators and projectiles fired by you will not become invisible.
+  - [-] Your melee attacks, rockets and off-screen indicators will not become invisible.
 - **Knockback**
   When using regular attacks, the knockback will be tripled for 20 seconds.
-  - [+] Significantly improves the basic attack, which is always available and has the shortest cooldown.
+  - [+] In addition to more knockback, the damage/knockback area is also multiplied by 2,5.
-  - [-] Does not apply to rockets and other attacks.
+  - [-] Does not apply to rockets.
 - **Power Jump**
   Power Jumps will multiply jump forces of the performer by 1,5 for 20 seconds.
   - [+] It makes dodging rockets easier.